 We are a group of primarily American and Canadian expatriates, but also expatriates from other countries, including Norway, Denmark, the Netherlands, and even as far as Singapore, Australia and Brazil.
 We are women from all walks of life, united in our interest to foster and develop a fun, welcoming environment for newcomers and expatriates in Scotland while getting involved in the local community through charity and volunteer work.
 We’re a group that values both social and philanthropic activities equally as a way of enriching our lives while living abroad.

-Every month we publish a newsletter with AWA news, information on upcoming activities and our charity, recommendations for life in Scotland, and things to do in and around Aberdeen.
+Every quarter we publish a newsletter with AWA news, information on upcoming activities and our charity, recommendations for life in Scotland, and things to do in and around Aberdeen.

 While the organization as a whole meets once a month for a general meeting or a larger social event, there are many activity groups which meet more frequently – allowing our members the opportunity to meet friends, socialize and get to know Aberdeen.
 We are also proud to choose a local charity each year and raise funds on their behalf.

 Interested in joining?
 Find out more on the Membership page

 The Association of American Women of Aberdeen was originally founded by six American women who felt there was not enough contact among the U.S. expatriate community in Aberdeen.
 The first meeting was held in February 1985 at 50 Beaconsfield Place.
 From then on meetings had to be held in larger places to accommodate the number of women the club attracted.
 By the end of the year, there were over 100 members.

 The club was formed to make social contacts with fellow expatriates, help newcomers settle in, provide support when the going got tough, and make lasting friendships.
 The primary purpose of this organization today is to help expatriates adapt to their new environment, integrate into the expat community in the Aberdeen area by providing social and cultural contacts, and integrate into the local community by supporting a local charity.